jwhiteman/lighthouse-scheme/README.md

 ### lang

-- and
-- or
+- not
 - require
-- basic lib
+- basic lib & test framework
-- unit tests
+- allow define to work for non-lambdas (ex: `(define x 42)`)

 ### parsing

+- allow for comments
 - allow for quote literals

 ### repl

-- friendlier error handling
+- error handling
 - launch with a bin
 - better readline (?)

 ### other

-- add tests for the reader.
+- add tests for the repl.
 DI?
 - dialyzer